rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 The `source->mapper->actor` process to create a sphere in VTK has been shown time after time and you can read about the mechanics in [this previous post](http://pyscience.wordpress.com/2014/09/03/ipython-notebook-vtk/).
 However, I'll go over a few novelties here.
 As you can see, upon creating a new [`vtkSphereSource`](http://www.vtk.org/doc/nightly/html/classvtkSphereSource.html) under `sun` we set several parameters.
 The center coordinates and radius are defined through the `DistanceSun` and `RadiusSun` options discussed in the *Options* section.

 What's **really** important to note here is the `theta` and `phi` resolutions of the `sun` sphere set through the `SetThetaResolution` and `SetPhiResolution` methods respectively.
 VTK creates these spheres through the use of [spherical coordinates](http://en.wikipedia.org/wiki/Spherical_coordinate_system) and these resolution parameters define the number of points along the longitude and latitude directions respectively.
-A lower resolution will result in less points and therefore less triangles defining the sphere making it look like something of a rough polygon.
+A lower resolution will result in less points and therefore less triangles defining the sphere, making it look like something of a rough polygon.

-However, as I mentioned in the *Summary* we will be casting a ray per triangle in the `sun` mesh so in order to keep the scene 'clean' and lower the computational cost, we set this resolutions to a mere `6` in the *Options*.
+However, as I mentioned in the *Summary* we will be casting a ray per triangle of the `sun` mesh.
+Hence, in order to keep the scene 'clean' and lower the computational cost, we set this resolutions to a mere `6` in the *Options*.
 Nonetheless, feel free to change this value in order to cast as many or as few rays as you wish.
 I'll be showing the result of a resolution of `20` at the end of this post.

 A last point I'd like to make is the usage of the `SetStartTheta` method.
 As I just said, VTK uses spherical coordinates to 'design' these spherical objects.
 Through the `SetStartTheta`, `SetStopTheta`, `SetStartPhi`, and `SetStopPhi` methods we define the starting and stopping angles (in degrees) for this sphere, allowing us to create spherical segments instead of a full sphere.
 In this example, and in the interest of keeping the scene 'lean' we're only creating a 'half-sphere' through `SetStartTheta(180)`.